Reading at Lordship Lane

-Parents are updated about which sounds children learn in phonics each week via Tapestry (for reception) or Seesaw (for the rest of the school).
+Parents are updated about which sounds children learn in phonics each week via Seesaw.
 Children will also bring home ReadWriteInc books which contain the sounds children have been learning in school.
 It is important that children always read these books to gain extra practice in using their phonics at home.

-In addition to phonics teaching, children benefit from Daily Supported Reading in key stage 1.
-This is a highly structured approach to teaching reading which supports children in understanding what they are reading.
-This ensures children regularly have the opportunity to read with an adult.
+In addition to phonics teaching, children benefit from daily ReadWriteInc reading sessions in which they read with books matched to the phonic sounds they are learning.
+This is a highly structured approach to teaching reading which supports children in understanding what they are reading and ensures children regularly have the opportunity to read with an adult.

 In key stage 2, we use an approach called Destination Reader to teach reading.
 This approach gives children extensive practice of reading while the teacher can provide enough support to enable the children to read books that might be too challenging for them to read independently.